Meldanor/AutoThesis/README.md

 * -t, --token The token to access the repo.
 Must have at least permission to access the repository (required)
 * -i, --interval The interval in minutes between each check for updates.

+The order of the argument is not relevant.
 ###Example
     java -jar AutoThesis.jar -u User -r UserRepo -t TokenSHA512

-All arguments are necessary, the order is not relevant.

 ###License
 MIT